Many people use Ruby in their daily jobs. Others just as a hobby. Here you’ll find a small sample of real world usage of Ruby.

 - Ruby was used to write the central data collection portion of Level 3 Communications Unix Capacity and Planning system that gathers performance statistics from over 1700 Unix (Solaris and Linux) servers scattered around the globe.

-- Basecamp, a web-based project management application developed by 37signals, is programmed entirely in Ruby.
+Basecamp, a web-based project management application, is programmed entirely in Ruby.

-- The Metasploit Framework, a community open source project managed by Rapid7, is a free penetration testing platform that helps IT professionals assess the security of their networks and applications.
+The Metasploit Framework, a community open source project managed by Rapid7, is a free penetration testing platform that helps IT professionals assess the security of their networks and applications.
 The Metasploit Project consists of over 700,000 lines of code and has been downloaded over a million times in 2010.
-The commercial editions Metasploit Express and Metasploit Pro developed by Rapid7 are also based on Ruby.
+The commercial editions developed by Rapid7 are also based on Ruby.